ULUA SPAWNING SEASONS

 American Samoa Life history and spawning potential ratio assessment

-Poseidon teamed up with American Samoa’s Department of Marine and Wildlife Resources (DMWR) to produce age and size at maturity information for three commonly targeted species: Lethrinus rubrioperculatus (filoa), Naso lituratus (umelei), and Chlorurus japanensis (fuga).
-In order to gather the required data, Poseidon led two three-day workshops in American Samoa for local government employees and fishermen to train staff and stakeholders
+Poseidon teamed up with American Samoa’s Department of Marine and Wildlife Resources (DMWR) to produce age and size at maturity information for three commonly targeted species: Lethrinus rubrioperculatus (filoa), Naso lituratus (umelei)and Chlorurus japanensis (fuga).
+In order to gather the required data, Poseidon led two three-day workshops in American Samoa for local government employees and fishermen to train staff and stakeholders on

 Akule aerial abundance survey